ufal/UMR/doc/entities.md

 Perhaps `aircraft` is also meant to denote an instance rather than a type.
 People may occasionally give a nickname to their car, then the name will also denote an instance and the entity type `car-make` will not be suitable for it.

+### computer-program

+This is a separate class with no types.
+It could be regarded as a type of `product`.

+### food-dish

+This is a separate class with no types.
+It seems to be a categorial named entity like `product` but it has an unsharp boundary between names and descriptions of dishes, so it is quite questionable whether, how, and where exactly the class concept should be used.

 ### cultural-artifact

 This is a separate class with currently 8 types: `work-of-art`, `picture`, `music`, `dance`, `show`,